Sanctioning Guidelines for Violations of COVID-19 Public Health Expectations

 Reporting Concerning Behavior

-We all have a shared obligation for upholding the expectations of the Green and Gold Promise.
+We all have a shared obligation for promoting public health.
 If an individual is not comfortable, in the moment, with interrupting behavior they feel places their self or our community in jeopardy, they should contact Larner Medical Student Services.

 If the witness wishes to report an incident themselves, individuals may submit a report via the Larner College of Medicine Confidential Web-Based Learning Environment Reporting Form (link and password for the form are located on all medical student badges) or individuals may submit an online incident report directly to the Center for Student Conduct.
 Please realize that your report, including your name (if provided in the